WeiTing35/python-machine-learning-clustering/README.md

 In this example,we can learn how to use sklearn to classificate the dataset.

-We can use datasets from lots of website ,and the data can be loaded into the models.
-Using SVM and KNN,these methods are suitable for classification problems.
-By comparing the accuracy ,we can choose the better way to processing your data.

 1.BLE RSSI Dataset for Indoor localization and Navigation Data Set